-Many student Externs have never been in a law office before, or if so, certainly not with regularity and the time commitment that they will be putting into the Externship.
+Many student Externs have never been in a law office before, let alone a judge's chambers.
 It is imperative to clarify performance expectations, review the Extern's goals, and to establish clear lines of communication before the Externship begins.
 To that end, you should schedule an orientation session with your Extern the day he or she arrives.
 The following checklist can help you get started, and by making sure you cover each of these items you can ensure a productive semester for you and the student: